-If the One Touch Backup option is enabled when the application starts and there is no backup job or backup group set to be executed when the One Touch button of the USB enclosure is pressed, the user will be asked to choose one from the options displayed in the One Touch Backup dialog:
+If the One Touch Backup option is enabled when the application starts and there is no backup job or backup tag set to be executed when the One Touch button of the USB enclosure is pressed, the user will be asked to choose one from the options displayed in the One Touch Backup dialog:

 - Select an existing backup job or backup tag for One Touch Backup.
-If you select this, the Backup on demand page of the Options window will open and you can select the backup job or group you want to use.
+If you select this, the Backup on demand page of the Options window will open and you can select the backup job or tag you want to use.
 This option is disabled when there is no backup job to select.